Cardel Homes has opened four new models at Blackstone in Kanata, taking the opportunity to show off a few firsts.

 The other two models are part of Cardel’s condo offering at Blackstone – Kol low-rise apartments.
 The first of three buildings is now up, offering 12 units on three floors, meaning every unit is a corner one.

-Here’s a look at all four models.
+Here’s a look at the four new models at Blackstone.